ankraft/ACME-oneM2M-CSE-mkdocs/docs/howtos/Docker.md

 ## Build Your Own Docker Image

 You can adapt (ie. configure a new Docker Hub ID) the build script and *Dockerfile* in the [tools/Docker](https://github.com/ankraft/ACME-oneM2M-CSE/blob/master/tools/Docker){target=_new} directory.
 It might be a good idea, for example, to run the CSE in head-less mode (command line argument `--headless` or configuration setting *[console].headless*), which disables screen output.
+This is the default setting for the provided Docker image.

 The build script takes all the current scripts, attribute definitions etc. from the ACME module's *init* directory and includes them in the Docker image.
 The configuration file for the Docker image's *acme.ini* file is copied from file *acme.docker* from the *Docker* directory.
 Please make any necessary changes to that file before building the image.